 Melanoma is a deadly form of skin cancer that can affect anyone.
 If left untreated, it can be life-threatening by spreading (metastasizing) to other parts of the body.
 The best predictor for a good outcome when treating melanoma is an early diagnosis.
-If you are concerned a spot on your body could be a melanoma please don’t wait.
-Call today or book an appointment online with the skin cancer experts at Golden Coast Dermatology, Skin Cancer, and Vein Center.
+If you are concerned that a spot on your body could be a melanoma, please don’t wait.
+Call today or request an appointment online with the skin cancer experts at Golden Coast Dermatology, Skin Cancer, and Vein Center.

 What is Melanoma?

 Melanoma is an aggressive cancer from the pigment producing cells in the skin.
 It can arise anywhere on the skin, including areas that are not exposed to the sun, such as the soles of one’s feet.
 It can affect anyone, including those with darker skin types.

 Men are more likely to develop the cancer on the head, neck, or trunk.
 Females tend to develop it on the arms and legs.
 Unfortunately, the number of new cases of melanoma increases every year.
 In the past decade, the number of new invasive cases diagnosed annually increased by 54%.

 More than two people die of skin cancer in the United States every hour.
 Sadly, over 7,000 people will die of melanoma this year alone.
 Furthermore, one in five Americans will develop skin cancer by the age of 70.
 These statistics are even higher for those living in sunny climates, such as Orange County.

 What causes Melanoma?